captionpoint/captionpoint-plays/THE-LUCKIEST.md

 No but I promised you.
 ---
 I said I would live with you
+and that
 ---
-and that I’d.
----
 ## LISSETTE:
 It’s a lot.
 ---
-To ask.
+To ask of a friend.
 ---
-Of a friend.
----
-Of a platonic friend.
----
 To.
 ---
-I mean I thought that you may bail.
+To be your caregiver I.
 ---
-And so I.
+I mean, I thought you may bail, so
 ---
-To be your caregiver I.
----
 ## PETER:
 I’m sorry
 ---
+template: overlap
+## PETER:
-I’m so.
+I’m so sorry.
----

 ## LISSETTE:
+Dude.
 It’s OK.
 ---
+I've been taking care of my own shit
+---
+since I was fuckin nine,
+---
+I'll figure it out.
+---
 My mom will come
 ---
 and live with me.
 ---
-Or I’ll just I’ll.
----
-Hire somebody or something.
+Or I’ll hire somebody or something.
 ---
 ## PETER:
 Can you afford that?